 BROWN COUNTY (NBC 26) — With Election Day on Tuesday, Wisconsinites heading to the polls may want to further support their preferred candidate by wearing politically branded clothing.
-However, you'll need to reconsider if you're in Brown County.
+However, you may need to reconsider.

 Pittsfield Town Clerk, Debbie Diederich says wearing clothing with an American flag or "USA" on it is legal, but if it's stating support for a particular candidate, she'll ask you to take it off.